yt-dlp/yt-dlp/README.md

                                     defined in the current file
     --config-locations PATH         Location of the main configuration file;
-                                    either the path to the config or its containing directory.
-Can be used multiple
+                                    either the path to the config or its containing directory ("-" for stdin).
+Can be used multiple times and inside other
-                                    times and inside other configuration files
+                                    configuration files
     --flat-playlist                 Do not extract the videos of a playlist, only list them
     --no-flat-playlist              Extract the videos of a playlist